anlsh/picl/README.md

         (values (prog1 (car obj) (setf obj (cdr obj))) t) (values nil nil))))
 ```
-Specializations for lists and vectors are predefinedL.
+Specializations for lists and vectors are predefined.
 A universal `in-it`
 driver is also provided for [Iterate](https://common-lisp.net/project/iterate/)
 through the `picl/iterate` system.